-KWS’s Capacity Building Initiative in Peru – completely financed by KWS – consists of various projects that are intended to help improve the food security of Peruvian smallholder farmers.
+KWS’ Capacity Building Initiative in Peru consists of various projects, completely financed by KWS, intended to help improve the food security of Peruvian smallholder farmers.

-One of the projects focuses on new breeding strategies for quinoa, an annual, very nutritious grain crop that was domesticated in the Andes about 4,000 years ago.
-For this purpose, genetic variations and gains from the selection in crosses of different parental quinoa materials are studied.
-At the same time, the project tries to preserve the genetic resources of quinoa and make it usable for sustainable agriculture.
-The project collaborates with local partners for variety release and local seed system development.
+One of the projects is focusing on new breeding strategies and genetic resource conservation for quinoa, an annual, very nutritious grain crop that was domesticated in the Andes about 4,000 years ago.
+For this purpose, genetic variation and gains from selection in crosses of different parental quinoa materials are studied.
+At the same time, the project contributes to preserve the genetic resources of quinoa and to make them usable for sustainable agriculture.

-- Project partners include the National University of the Altiplano (UNAP, Puno) and Hohenheim University (UH).
+- Project partners include the National University of the Altiplano (UNAP, Puno), the University of Cusco (UNSAAC) and Hohenheim University (UH).

 - A Peruvian PhD student is also involved in the project, being trained in cooperation with Prof. Dr. Karl Schmid (UH).